sendyhalim/blog/content/posts/git/2020-04-12-phabricator-developing-feature-on-top-of-other-feature.md

 tags = ["git", "phabricator"]
 +++

-NOTES: This post assumes that you've known `git rebase` and `phabricator` terms.
+NOTES: This post assumes that you're familiar with `git rebase` and `phabricator` terms.

 We use phabricator as our code review tool at `Cermati`.
 A typical workflow for submitting & merging your feature:
-1. Create new branch based on `master` branch, develop and `git commit` locally from there.
+1. Create a new feature branch based on `master` branch, develop and `git commit` locally from there.
 2. Submit code review `arc diff` when we're done.
-3. Do `arc land` to merge our diff to remote `master` branch
+3. Run `arc land` to merge our diff to remote `master` branch.

-Command `arc land` will squash all of our commits into 1 commit on our feature branch, it will use diff title and description as the commit message.
+`arc land` will squash all of the commits into 1 commit on the feature branch, it uses diff title and description as the commit message.
 We can also simulate `arc land` manually, maybe not 100% exact though:
 1. `git checkout master` to make sure local master branch is up to date.
 2. `git checkout <feature-branch>`
 3. `git rebase master -i` and squash all of the `<feature-branch>` commits into 1 commit on top of `master` branch.